jasonroelofs/simple_aws/README.md

 ### Response Parsing

-All requests return an AWS::Response which does a few cleanup tasks on the resulting XML to make it easier to query and to hide some of the worst warts an XML body tends to have.
+All requests return an AWS::Response object which does a few cleanup tasks on the resulting XML to make it easier to query and to hide some of the worst warts an XML body tends to have.

-First of all, wherever AWS returns a list of items, they almost always get wrapped up in an `<item>` or `<member>` wrapper tag.
+First of all, wherever AWS returns a list of items, they often get wrapped up in an `<item>` or `<member>` wrapper tag.
 AWS::Response gets rid of those tags and gives you a flat array to work with.

 Second, the resulting XML can have one or two wrapper objects that do nothing but encapsulate the information you're interested in.
 AWS::Response also jumps past these wrapper objects so you have direct access to the data in the response.